- What Is Depression?

 - Decreased appetite or weight loss

+There are many causes of depression.
+Having the diagnosis of a chronic disease, like HIV infection or AIDS, can make depressive symptoms worse.
 Some medications used to treat HIV can cause or worsen depression, especially efavirenz (Sustiva).
 Diseases such as anemia or diabetes can cause symptoms that look like depression.
-So can drug use, or low levels of testosterone, vitamin B6 or vitamin B12.
+So can drug use, or low levels of testosterone, vitamin B6, or vitamin B12.

 - Being female